Busulfex (Busulfan)

 How to Take Busulfex

-Busulfex is given only by qualified healthcare professionals in a hospital setting as an intravenous infusion through a central line.
+Busulfex is given by a qualified healthcare professional through a central intravenous infusion.

 Dosage Instructions

-For adults: The dose is calculated based on your body weight, with a recommended dose of up to 3.2 mg per kg of body weight per day.
-For children and adolescents (0 to 17 years): The dose may be up to 4.8 mg/kg/day.
-Each infusion lasts 2 to 3 hours and is given 1 to 4 times a day for up to 4 days before your transplant.
-Before receiving Busulfex, you will be given medications to prevent seizures and vomiting.
+For adults, the dose is calculated based on body weight, typically up to 3.2 mg per kg of body weight per day.
+For newborns, children, and adolescents (0 to 17 years), the recommended dose may be up to 4.8 mg/kg/day.

 Side Effects